Are you successful?

 So, can we really measure success on these volatile achievements?

-I look for answers in the teachings of my favorite Rabbi, Jesus.
-His definition of success surpasses temporal achievement.
+I like Jesus definition of success because it surpasses temporal achievement.
 It transcends human accomplishments.

 It seems Jesus said we know we are having success when we are becoming who God made us to be.